All ingredients are individually packaged, but our central facility

 Prepare the Ingredients

-Peel, trim, and cut carrots on an angle into ¼" slices.
+Peel, trim, and cut carrot on an angle into ¼" slices.

 Mince cilantro (no need to stem).